geotho/geotho.github.io/_drafts/2016-07-07-kakuro-solving.md

 I've written a Kakuro solver which you can play around with here: [http://geotho.github.io/kakuro-solver/](http://geotho.github.io/kakuro-solver/)

-If you are interested in seeing the solving code, you can do so here:
+If you are interested in seeing the solving code, you can do so [here](https://github.com/geotho/kakuro-solver/blob/master/src/js/kakuro.coffee).

 Below I describe some methods I tried to solve the Kakuros, some more successful that others.